 This can also provide a brand new perspective on the popular statement that “57% of a purchase decision is already complete by the time a seller meets a buyer for the first time.”
 It can mean that way too many potential customers are looking for a solution to their pain point all by themselves.

 They’re literally left alone and unguided.
 They entrust their quest to the search engines, popular blogs, and expert forums.
-You might have a perfect position on the SERP, but there’s a trick!
-At the stage of frustration and search for new ideas, the problem might still not have proper wording (think “keywords”) and therefore an Inbound model proves futile– especially for you as the vendor.
+You might have a perfect position on the SERP, but there’s a catch: at the stage of frustration and search for new ideas, the problem might still not have proper wording (think “keywords”) making your Inbound effort futile.

 By the time your potential customers find you, you will have already lost your opportunity to reduce the search process for them through providing ready-to-implement solution specially tailored to the needs of their business.